Traditional IRA Calculator 2026

 2026 Contribution Limits

-Whether your Traditional IRA contributions are tax-deductible depends on your income and whether you or your spouse are covered by an employer-sponsored retirement plan.
+Whether your Traditional IRA contributions are tax-deductible depends on income and whether you (or your spouse) are covered by an employer-sponsored retirement plan.
 If neither of you has a workplace plan, contributions are fully deductible regardless of income.
-If you are covered by a workplace plan, deductibility phases out at higher incomes.
-For 2026, single filers phase out between $79,000 and $89,000 MAGI.
-Even if your contribution is not deductible, your earnings still grow tax-deferred.
+For 2026, if YOU are covered by a workplace plan, the deduction phases out at $81,000–$91,000 MAGI single and $129,000–$149,000 MFJ.
+If only your spouse is covered, your phase-out is $242,000–$252,000 MFJ.
+Non-deductible contributions still grow tax-deferred and create basis you must track (Form 8606).

 Required Minimum Distributions (RMDs)